-Within this landscape, many medical providers are reluctant or completely unwilling to treat injured workers, thereby greatly limiting the access that injured workers have to the quality care they deserve.
+Within this landscape, many medical providers are reluctant or completely unwilling to treat injured workers.
+Catherine and Sarah saw first-hand how a broken billing system limits injured workers' access to the quality care they deserve.

-They dreamed of a more functional workers’ comp landscape wherein easily prepared bills moved through claims administration smoothly.
+Catherine and Sarah envisioned a more functional workers’ comp system wherein easily prepared bills moved through claims administration smoothly.
 A system where payments were consistent and timely.
-And most importantly, a system where injured workers would have increased access to quality care.
+And most importantly, a system where injured workers have increased access to quality care.